-About Intuit User Research
+What Is Intuit User Research About?

 1. Line of Business

+Intuit is different from other UX testing platforms which all focus on UX testing.
 Intuit’s primary business is about software products.

 2. What You Will Be Testing